 Emergency Management Guide for Mayors and Councillors

-Your role in Emergency Management Guide for Mayors and Councillors provides handy hints for elected officials on what they can and can't do during an emergency.
+Your role in Emergency Management Guide for Mayors and Councillors (PDF - 295KB) provides handy hints for elected officials on what they can and can't do during an emergency.

-The Sourcing supplementary response resources practice note (Word - 864KB) clarifies the policy and procedures governing the sourcing of supplementary emergency response resources by response agencies from other councils.
-This is due to be updated in 2022.
+The Sourcing Supplementary Emergency Response Resources through Municipal Councils - Practice Note (PDF - 370KB) clarifies the policy and procedures governing the sourcing of supplementary emergency response resources by response agencies from other councils.

-This review will bring together existing direction and information from the Emergency Management Act 2013, JSOP 03.09, Victorian Preparedness Framework and State Emergency Management Plan.
-Municipal resources will be defined and the role and responsibilities of the council clarified.
+The practice note brings together existing direction and information from the Emergency Management Act 2013, JSOP 03.09, Victorian Preparedness Framework and State Emergency Management Plan.
+Municipal resources are defined and the role and responsibilities of the council clarified.